 An image can say more than a 1,000 words, so it is essential that your photographs give out the right message.
-The 9 tips below show you step-by-step show what to look out for when photographing your crafts, design work or jewellery.
+These 9 top tips to photograph crafts and jewellery will show you step-by-step show what to focus on.

 Ideally work with somebody who has got specialist experience in working with crafts people or designers, especially if you have really fine work as a jeweller or have more complicated products such as mirrors or want to work with models.